10 tips for maximising your time between now and Christmas

 Don’t be a slave to emails – check them two or three times a day, leaving clear time to get things done

-Cut back on meetings – do you always need to meet someone over coffee to have a discussion, could it be done over the phone?
-Can you combine a few meetings into one afternoon and get people to come to you?
+Cut back on meetings – do you always need to meet someone over coffee to have a discussion, could it be done over the phone or video link?

 Social media is a great marketing tool, but it can suck up a huge amount of time without you realising.
 Make a rule of no personal social media until lunch break and schedule up as much work social media as you can so you’re not tempted to go in and take a look – before you know it you can get sucked in to weddings, babies and what people have had for dinner!
 If you need to do daily social media for work, allocate a maximum of 30 minutes per day to the task.